mcore1976/antispy-jammer/README.md

 - version B with ATTINY85/Digispark (or RP2040/ESP8266/ESP32)  + AD9833 Signal Generator + audio amplifier TPA3116D2 ( XH-M542 )  + 20 transducers + additional components like Coils and Mosfet .
 This version is barely audible and has outstanding jamming capability for newest mobile phones like iPhone.

 Please notice that some audio amplifiers like TPA3110 do not work correctly with ultrasonic transducers (only some "clicking" sound and no ultrasound).
 So far I have found  only PAM8403 and TPA3116D2 modules to work properly.
-Anyway I finally recommend to use only TPA3116D2 due to its audio power.
+Anyway I finally recommend to use only ORIGINAL TPA3116D2 due to its audio power (watch out for fake XH-M542 boards!).

 Instead of PAM8403 module I also used an auto-transformer coil ( 3 pin coil - I used 12uH/440 uH "buzzer inductor amplifier") + MOSFET transistor IRF4115 can be used.
 This set can increase the voltage on transducers by 5-10 times and also give jamming effect.
 Autotransformer coil can be bought here : https://www.aliexpress.com/item/1005006405791965.html